By infopadweb 3 April 2024

-The fruit of traditional processing and a symbol of the Pesaro and Urbino (Marche) area, Casciotta d’Urbino DOP is the first cheese product to have gained DOP certification in Italy.
+The fruit of traditional processing and a symbol of the Pesaro and Urbino (Marche) area, Casciotta d’Urbino PDO is the first cheese product to have gained PDO certification in Italy.
 It is among the oldest local cheeses in Italy, tracing its origins back to the 16th century and is made from a blend of sheep’s milk (70-80%) and cow’s milk (20-30%).

 Its unique name stands out for its peculiar phoneme ‘SC’.
 A mispronunciation that is said to be due to a transcription error by a government employee and which differentiates it from other cheeses that, like it, derive their identifying term from the ancient “cascio”, a local dialect variant of the more common “cacio”.